gallenc/solent2Public/week7/mocktca-answer/README.md

 So there is no need to repeat tests of the proxied methods.

 ### library-web
-The web application is assembled in the ibrary-web project.
-To run this application build the main project and then run the jetty server
+The web application is assembled in the library-web project.
+To run this application build the main project and then run the tomcat server in netbeans
 ```
-cd library-parent
+cd library
 mvn clean install

-cd web

-mvn jetty:run
 ```

-The application should be available at http://localhost:8680
+The application should be available at http://localhost:8080

 Most of the web application has been implemented and it's behaviour can be used to help you complete the use case and robustness diagrams.